geonetwork/core-geonetwork/docs/manual/docs/install-guide/installing-from-war-file.md

         You need to ensure Tomcat is configured with enough memory for GeoNetwork to launch.
 This can be be configured via the `setenv` script in tomcat with the appropriate memory for the JAVA_OPTS property). `-Xms2g -Xmx2g` is usually fine.

+    !!! note

+        For the  `/monitor/metrics` endpoint to work correctly, you must add to `JAVA_OPTS` the following option: `--add-opens=jdk.management/com.sun.management.internal=ALL-UNNAMED`

 4. Configure the search platform